 TO: Designated Agency Ethics Officials

-FROM: Emory A. Rounds, III Director
+FROM: Emory A. Rounds, III

+Director

-SUBJECT: Effect of Pay Adjustments on Ethics Provisions for Calendar Year 2022
+SUBJECT: Effect of Pay Adjustments on Ethics Provisions for Calendar Year 2023

-This Legal Advisory updates the three statutory pay-level thresholds for calendar year 2022, which are used to: (1) determine which senior employees are subject to the postemployment restrictions at 18 U.S.C. § 207(c)(1); (2) identify which officers and employees must file public financial disclosure reports pursuant to title I of the Ethics in Government Act, 5 U.S.C. app. § 101 et seq.; and (3) implement the outside employment and outside earned income restrictions for certain covered noncareer employees pursuant to title V of the Ethics in Government Act, 5 U.S.C. app. § 501 et seq.
+This Legal Advisory updates the three statutory pay-level thresholds for calendar year 2023, which are used to: (1) determine which senior employees are subject to the post-employment restrictions at 18 U.S.C. § 207(c)(1); (2) identify which officers and employees must file public financial disclosure reports pursuant to title I of the Ethics in Government Act, 5 U.S.C. § 13101 et seq.; and (3) implement the outside employment and outside earned income restrictions for certain covered noncareer employees pursuant to title 5 of the Ethics in Government Act, 5 U.S.C. § 13141 et seq.1

-The President signed Executive Order 14061 on December 22, 2021, adjusting the 2022 pay schedules for certain Federal civilian employees, effective the first day of the first applicable pay period beginning on or after January 1, 2022.
-The pay rates for certain senior political officials, including those serving in Executive Level positions, remain frozen through February 18, 2022, "unless an earlier end date is established by subsequent legislation" pursuant to the Further Continuing Appropriations Act, 2022.1 Office of Personnel Management guidance states that the rates of pay officially established by the Executive Schedule remain in effect for these positions regardless of any pay freeze.2 As such, OGE's threshold calculations below reflect the officially established rates of pay for Level II of the Executive Schedule.
+The President signed Executive Order 14090 on December 23, 2022, adjusting the 2023 pay schedules for certain Federal civilian employees, effective the first day of the first applicable pay period beginning on or after January 1, 2023.
+The pay rates for certain senior political officials, including those serving in Executive Level positions, remain frozen through January 13, 2024, pursuant to the Consolidated Appropriations Act, 2023.
+Office of Personnel Management guidance states that the rates of pay officially established by the Executive Schedule remain in effect for these positions regardless of any pay freeze.
+As such, OGE's threshold calculations below reflect the officially established rates of pay for Level II of the Executive Schedule.

-The following threshold levels for the various ethics provisions have increased for calendar year 2022:
+The following threshold levels for the various ethics provisions have increased for calendar year 2023: